-The sensing circuit is electrically isolated from the metallic housing by virtue of the nonconductive pedestal in the pressure capsule.
+The sensing circuit is electrically insulated from the metallic housing by virtue of the nonconductive pedestal in the pressure capsule.
 The isolation resistance and the dielectric strength are inherently very high.
-The reference pressure is obtained from the cavity between the diaphragm and pedestal, which has a true hermetic seal.
+The reference pressure is accomplished between the diaphragm and pedestal, providing a true hermetic seal.